 Best types of dental fillings

 Composite fillings are the most popular filling material because they can be made to match your existing tooth shade and are solidly bonded or glued to the tooth.
 Composite fillings consist of tiny plastic and glass particles.

 Following the filling procedure, it is uncommon to experience discomfort.
-However, sometimes the site of the anesthetic injection or at the tooth itself might be a bit sore.
-To alleviate any discomfort one can take an over the counter pain medication such as Advil (Ibuprofen), but the discomfort should not persist.
+However, sometimes the site of the anesthetic injection or the tooth itself might be a bit sore.
+To alleviate any discomfort one can take over-the-counter pain medication such as Advil (Ibuprofen), but the discomfort should not persist.